BeepBoopesMore/Serializer.rs/README.md

 # What it does ?
 - Basically you inspect a pdf , a txt file or any type of file and u have a timer to read , before eventually sending the data serialized to the server , with its metadata changed.
 After this the respective file gets fully erased.

+# Why the fuck would anyone use this ?
+- Well for secret parasocial issues this could be to use